yuziqii/HY-WorldPlay/README.md

 https://github.com/user-attachments/assets/9fd12b40-41ab-4201-8667-8b333db1123d

 ## 🔥 News
-- March 8, 2026: 🚀 We release the RL post-training framework [WorldCompass](worldcompass/README.md) for WorldPlay-8B model (based on HY Video)!
+- March 8, 2026: 🚀 We release the RL post-training code 🧭 [WorldCompass](worldcompass/README.md) for WorldPlay-8B model (based on HY Video)!
+Read more in [our new paper](https://arxiv.org/abs/2602.09022).
 - January 6, 2026: 🚀 We release the training code for WorldPlay-8B model (based on HY Video), enabling the community to train and fine-tune their own world models!
 - January 6, 2026: 🎯 We open-source WorldPlay-5B model (based on WAN), a new lightweight model that fits into small-VRAM GPUs (but with compromised quality)!
 - January 3, 2026: ⚡ We update the inference code with quantization and engineering optimization for even faster inference speeds!